Bond energy

 whereas bond formation is exothermic, it releases heat energy.

 The image opposite shows a molecule of carbon tetrachloride (CCl4).
-This small molecule contains 4 C-Cl covalent bonds.
+This small covalent molecule contains 4 C-Cl covalent bonds.
 To break the 4 C-Cl bonds heat energy will have to be supplied; however if these bonds are reformed or remade then the exact same amount of heat energy that was required to break the covalent bonds will be released.
 That is bond formation is an exothermic process.

 Bond energies